Categories: Dead Key FOBS

 Getting Inside

 In some Astra and Insignia models, the key hole is hiding behind a cap at the back of the driver’s door handle.
+Grandland models from Vauxhall also have this feature beginning in 2024.
 Look for a slot under the cap.
 Insert the mechanical key into the slot and again hold upward pressure.
 Then rotate the key upward until the cap comes away (right).

 To replace the cap, insert it with the lower side in the recesses.
-The rotate it upwards and push it until the cap engages at the upper side.
+Then rotate it upwards and push it until the cap engages at the upper side.

 Remember, getting in the car is most important.
 If you have difficulty replacing the cap, don’t.
 Let your dealer do it when you get a new battery for your Key FOB!